 1. Start small

-Remember, these will be your first paid advertisements and sponsored blog posts which you can show other clients so you want to make sure they look good and get comments.
+Remember, these will be your first paid advertisements and sponsored blog posts which you can show to other clients, so you want to make sure they look good and get comments.

-I’m qualified and have 17 years experience writing copy for the web.
-I charge $125-$250 per hour for web copywriting and my rates for sponsored blog posts reflect that.
+I’m qualified and have 17 years of experience writing copy for the web.
+I charge $125-$250 per hour for web copywriting and my rates for sponsored blog posts show that.